Toy Story That Time Forgot

-Toy Story That Time Forgot, titled Toy Story: That Time Forgot on Disney+, is an American animated Christmas television special produced by Pixar Animation Studios and Disney Television Animation and released by Walt Disney Pictures that aired on ABC on December 2, 2014.
-Written and directed by Sam & Max creator Steve Purcell, the special was produced by Galyn Susman.
+Toy Story That Time Forgot is an American animated Christmas television special produced by Pixar Animation Studios and Disney Television Animation for Walt Disney Pictures, that aired on ABC on December 2, 2014.
+Written and directed by Steve Purcell, it stars most of the regular cast from the Toy Story series reprising their roles, including Tom Hanks, Tim Allen, Kristen Schaal, Wallace Shawn, Timothy Dalton, Don Rickles, and Joan Cusack, with Kevin McKidd and Emma Hudak joining as new characters.
 Michael Giacchino composed the music for the special.
-Most of the regular cast from the Toy Story series reprised their roles, including Tom Hanks as Woody, Tim Allen as Buzz Lightyear, Kristen Schaal as Trixie, Wallace Shawn as Rex, Timothy Dalton as Mr. Pricklepants, Don Rickles as Mr. Potato Head, and Joan Cusack as Jessie, with Kevin McKidd and Emma Hudak joining as new characters Reptillus Maximus and Angel Kitty, respectively.
 This was Rickles' final TV special role before his death on April 6, 2017, and was the last Toy Story production for four and a half years until the release of Toy Story 4 on June 21, 2019.
-The special received critical acclaim.